-Remember that this is all new, so collecting a preliminary set of data for testing is important.
+Collecting a preliminary set of data to test is an important step.
 These preliminary sets can run in-house before using real participants.
 Testing the data collection methods means saving time by fixing mistakes before hitting the field for the real data collection phase.

-Something may also be missed.
 Let’s say the data only covered voice data, but it is later discovered that the voice data alone is not usable without knowing the distance of the person speaking from the microphone.
-Now there is a need for collecting physical data using a 3D positioning camera.
-Testing ensures we run each real sampling scenario collecting the appropriate data.
+Now there’s a need for collecting physical data using a 3D positioning camera.
+Testing ensures you run each real sampling scenario collecting the appropriate data.

-Through testing, the process can improve.
+Through testing, the process improves.
 The number, positioning and quality of the recording devices become optimized.
 This means collecting the best data possible, and not settling for the minimum acceptable standard.